Saturday, March 26, 2011

 Celine returned after a 2 1/2 year hiatus...

-2002: Randy Castillo, drummer for Lita Ford, Motley Crue and Ozzy Osbourne's band, died of cancer at age 51.
+2002: Randy Castillo, drummer for Lita Ford, Motley Crue and Ozzy Osbourne's band, died of cancer in Los Angeles at age 51.

-2004: Sammy Hagar announced that he was back with Van Halen, and the group will tour that summer.
+2004: Sammy Hagar announced that he was back with Van Halen, and the group would tour that summer.

 2004: Jan Berry of Jan and Dean died at the age of 62.
 Berry had been in poor health ever since his car crash in 1966.

-2005: Paul Hester, drummer with Crowded House and Split Enz, died at the age of 46 from strangulation after an "attempted suicide".
+2005: Paul Hester, drummer with Crowded House and Split Enz, died at the age of 46 from suicide in Melbourne, Australia.

 2006: The Edge of U2 donated his favorite guitar (a 1975 Gibson Les Paul) to a charity he had co-founded to replace instruments lost or destroyed as a result of Hurricane Katrina.